 Industrial designers Priestmangoode have revealed a concept for high-speed trains that would transfer passengers to local services while still moving, instead of stopping at stations.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 By avoiding time-consuming stops, the Moving Platforms concept would allow faster long-distance journey times.

 Trams and local trains would dock alongside the high-speed trains while still in motion, allowing passengers to walk between the two services.

 As part of a fully integrated network, passengers would be able to journey from a local stop to any international destination without disembarking.

 The following details are from Priestmangoode:

 Britain’s leading transport designer unveils the future for 21st Century train travel